cszyzhang/riconv2/README.md

 # riconv2
-The official source codes for the riconv++ paper
+The official source codes for the riconv++ paper, will release this week.